 Partners are SwipeClock’s Top Priority

-With broad experience understanding how to grow companies, Cook has set up a unique and innovative support organization.
+With broad experience understanding how to grow companies, Cook set up a unique and innovative support organization.
 While many organizations direct their customers to send an email or make a phone call, SwipeClock has encouraged partners to start with its Support Center.

 Broad Knowledge Base

-“We have found that the majority of our partners want to start the support process by reviewing our knowledge base for the answer to their question,” said Cook.
+“We found that the majority of our partners want to start the support process by reviewing our knowledge base for the answer to their question,” said Cook.
 “This is different from most companies because of our focus on always keeping the knowledge base up to date with new information.”
 After a ticket is answered the support staff adds any new information to the knowledge base.
 This way, when another partner has a similar question, the answer is found at the first step of the process.

 The support organization also uses analytics to better understand how partners are using Support Center to continually refine the process.
 For example, the support staff knows which article a partner was looking at before they opened a ticket.
-With this insight the support team knows what article needs to be updated and enhanced to answer the partners question.
+With this insight, the support team knows what article needs to be updated and enhanced to answer the partners question.

 Analytics also deliver insights about the most common topics partners are asking about.
 This indicates there may be a common support issue and that more information on that topic may be needed.
 When this happens, a support expert writes an article then posts it to the Support Center knowledge base.
 “If we’ve correctly done our jobs with Support Center, partners should be able to find what they need almost immediately,” said Cook.

 Another unique aspect of SwipeClock’s support is the support team is based at company headquarters in the United States.
-“This reduces a lot of frustration since our partners don’t have to work with someone in a foreign speaking country who is simply going through a knowledge base themselves to find the answer,” said Cook.
+“This reduced a lot of frustration since our partners don’t have to work with someone in a foreign speaking country who is simply going through a knowledge base themselves to find the answer,” said Cook.

 SwipeClock also measures support efficiency by individual representatives and by department.
 What’s interesting is that this information is shared with everyone in the department.
 This accountability has created an amazing atmosphere of competition to resolve issues as quickly as possible, as well as created a culture of camaraderie.
 “We initially thought this procedure would have a negative impact,” said Cook.
 “Just the opposite is true.
 By sharing efficiency information about each team member, everyone wins.”